 "On Saturday, we'll need to show the same quality in the box that we did on Monday [at Watford] to finish our chances.
 We went to Blackburn earlier this season and were guilty of missing two or three big chances.
 We can't do that at the weekend."

-Mowbray is hoping Rovers can take advantage of the R's poor home form but believes they have players that can cause his team problems.
+Mowbray wants Rovers to take advantage of the R's poor home form but believes they have players capable of causing his team problems.

 "They have the boy [Ilias] Chair in midfield who's a really talented footballer, Charlie Austin's turned up there and he can score goals at this level," he told rovers.co.uk.